datactive/bigbang/index.md

 - ten Oever, Niels.
 2018.
 “Productive Contestation, Civil Society, and Global Governance: Human Rights as a Boundary Object in ICANN.”
 Policy & Internet, June. https://doi.org/10.1002/poi3.172.

 ### License
-AGPL-3.0, see LICENSE for its text.
+MIT, see LICENSE for its text.
 This license may be changed at any time according to the principles of the project [Governance](https://github.com/datactive/bigbang/wiki/Governance).

 BigBang is maintained by <a href="https://github.com/sbenthall">sbenthall</a> <a href="https://github.com/nllz">Niels ten Oever</a> and <a href="https://github.com/npdoty">Nick Doty</a><br>